 National speakers and authors of several books

 “The name Bridge of Hope describes exactly what they do for homeless single moms.
 I believe hope is the cry of every single mom as they cross the bridge into the unknown and scary journey of single parenting.
-When there is nothing left to live for, hope is a beautiful gift given by the staff and mentors at Bridge of Hope.”
+When there is nothing left to live for, hope is a beautiful gift given by the staff and Neighboring Volunteers at Bridge of Hope.”

 Founder of Auntie Anne’s, Inc.